Small rainbow cliques in randomly perturbed dense graphs: Proof of Claims and

 \section{Proof of Claims~\ref{claim:first-edge-step} and \ref{claim:first-edge-step-K5}}

 \begin{proof}[Proof of Claim~\ref{claim:first-edge-step}] Starting with Part~\ref{itm:edge-step-one-K4}, note that since the edge $xy$ is added in an edge-step, at least one of $x$ and $y$ does not belong to $H_0$.
-Up to relabelling, there are the following five options regarding the last step before all of $x,y,z,w$ appear in the graph: $x$ appears last (amongst $\{x,y,z,w\}$) in a vertex-step; $x$ appears last in a standard step (together with some vertex $x' \notin \{y, z, w\}$); $z$ appears last in a vertex-step; $z$ and $w$ appear last in a standard step; or $x$ and $z$ appear last in a standard step.
+Up to relabelling, there are the following six options regarding the last step before all of $x,y,z,w$ appear in the graph: $x$ appears last (amongst $\{x,y,z,w\}$) in a standard step (together with some vertex $x' \notin \{y, z, w\}$); $x$ appears last in a vertex-step with no missing edges; $z$ appears last in a standard step, along with another vertex $z' \notin \{x, y, w\}$; $z$ appears last in a vertex-step with no missing edges; $z$ and $w$ appear last in a standard step; or $x$ and $z$ appear last in a standard step.
 The latter three options all imply that $x$ and $y$ are adjacent by the time the last of $x,y,z,w$ appears, contradicting the assumption that $xy$ is a non-edge at this point.
-(For instance, if $z$ appears last in a vertex-step, then it must be attached to a triangle consisting of the vertices $x,y,w$.)
+(For instance, if $z$ appears last in a vertex-step with no missing edges, then it must be attached to a triangle consisting of the vertices $x,y,w$.)
+The third option implies that, upon appearance, $z$ has at most two neighbours in $\{x, y, w\}$, contradicting the assumptions that imply that all edges with both ends in $\{x, y, z, w\}$ except $xy$ are present at this point.
 Hence, we may assume that $x$ appears last amongst $\{x,y,z,w\}$.

-Suppose for a contradiction that the addition of $xy$ completes two distinct copies of $K_4$ given by $\{x,y,z,w\}$ and $\{x,y,z',w'\}$; without loss of generality we may assume that $w \neq w'$.
+Suppose for a contradiction that the addition of $xy$ completes two distinct copies of $K_4$, given by $\{x,y,z,w\}$ and $\{x,y,z',w'\}$; without loss of generality we may assume that $w \neq w'$.
 A similar argument to the one used above to establish that we may assume that $x$ appears last amongst $\{x,y,z,w\}$, can be used again so that we may further assume that $x$ appears last amongst $\{x, y, z, z', w, w'\}$.
-It follows that $x$ has at most three neighbours amongst $\{w, w', z, z'\}$, implying that $z = z'$ and that $x$ is added in a vertex-step connecting it to $z$, $w$ and $w'$.
-Therefore, $\{x,y,z,w,w'\}$ forms a copy of $K_5$ (after $xy$ is added to the graph), contradicting the assumption that $H$ is $K_5$-free.
+It follows that, upon its appearance, $x$ has at most three neighbours amongst $\{w, w', z, z'\}$, implying that $z = z'$ and that $x$ is added in a vertex-step connecting it to $z$, $w$ and $w'$.
+Since there are no vertex-steps with missing edges and no edge-steps before $xy$, it follows that $\{x,y,z,w,w'\}$ forms a copy of $K_5$ (after $xy$ is added to the graph), contrary to the assumption that $H$ is $K_5$-free.